 Feeling overwhelmed with blogging is a counter-productive feeling.
 We all know it.

 However, we can’t whisk it off that easily.
-I reflected on why I’m feeling overwhelmed in the past few days.
+I reflected on why I’ve been feeling overwhelmed in the past few days.
 I’m trying to understand the root cause of this issue and to find solutions that will work for me.

-I hope that this blog post helps you as well manage your blogging schedule better to regain your focus and balance.
+I hope that this blog post helps you manage your blogging schedule better to regain your focus and balance.

 What are the reasons for feeling overwhelmed with blogging?

 Since I got back to blogging, I have been observing my blogging workflow.
 I am observing the highs and lows, my productivity, and also the emotions that I’m feeling so I can better document my blogging journey.